Forests for Future

 In order to preserve the forests of Southwest Ethiopia it is important to bring different stakeholders together and act as a unit.
 The Southwest Forest Alliance is a platform to ensure networking and exchange where the members find synergies and joint solutions for forest landscape restoration measures.

-The project is working with Bench-Sheko Zone, Kafa Biosphere Reserve and Sheka Forest Biosphere Reserve, all situated in Southwestern Ethiopia in the Southern Nations, Nationalities and Peoples’ Region (SNNPR).
+The project is working with Bench-Sheko Zone, Kafa Biosphere Reserve and Sheka Forest Biosphere Reserve, all situated in the South West Ethiopia Peoples’ Region (SWEPR).